 According to José Ramón, the social inclusion aspect of the project was particularly inspiring.
 “These urban gardens can be used for horticultural therapy and for growing food for disadvantaged communities,” he says.
 “In this way, it achieves the triple bottom line in social, environmental and financial impact.”

-Design Thinking for reinventing products and processes
+Design Thinking for sustainable products

-The first phase is about empathising with the user in order to uncover hidden patterns, unmanifested desires and hidden needs.
-Valentina explains that “for their project they interviewed around twenty potential consumers of their product and then created an empathy map with all their comments.”
-Teresa adds that, “We just had conversations with them.
-It was more like an ethnographic exploration than a typical interview.”
+The first phase is about empathising with the user in order to uncover hidden patterns, desires and needs.
+This is a key step in defining the core problem (the second phase).
+The participants began their project by interviewing approximately twenty potential consumers and creating an empathy map integrating their comments and concerns.
+“We just had conversations with them,” says Teresa.
+“It was more like an ethnographic exploration than a typical interview.”

-The process then moves on to the prototyping and testing phases with real users.
-“The big advantage of Design Thinking is that it allowed us to see whether our proposals adapted to the expectations of the users and answered their real needs.
-Instead of doing the typical market research, we explored the market from a human-centred perspective.
+The process then moves on to the final stages of prototyping and testing carried our with real users.
+“The big advantage of Design Thinking is that it allowed us to confirm if our proposals were adapted to the expectations of the users and if they answered their real needs,” says José Ramón.
+“Instead of doing the typical market research, we explored the market from a human-centered perspective.”

 The final project provides participants with the opportunity to apply what they have learned throughout the year to a consulting project with a real company.
 Participants use the the hard and soft skills that they have acquired during the programme to identify solutions that are economically, socially and environmentally sustainable.